Udemy (UDMY)

 AI Analysis | Feedback

-- Udemy Business: A subscription-based B2B e-learning solution providing organizations with curated access to thousands of high-quality courses for employee upskilling and professional development.
+- Udemy Business (Enterprise Learning Solution): A subscription-based service providing organizations with curated course content and tools for employee training, reskilling, and professional development.

 AI Analysis | Feedback